 Upskilling and reskilling are an integral part of developing skills and also become necessary to stay competitive in today’s world given the changes brought by technologies and even societal shifts.
 Medical professionals are also expected to keep themselves up to date with the latest developments in clinical sciences and medical technologies.

 The curriculum is yet to catch up to the global standards of medicine and education because the degree earned by Medical graduates today is with limited or no exposure to new technologies, so the skills they are learning have to be updated too.

-To develop critical knowledge and understanding of medical education there is a need for proper training, infrastructure, and guidelines, which is lacking in online learning.
-So additional training is required for those in the medical and healthcare services.
+To develop critical knowledge and understanding of medical education, there is a need for proper training, infrastructure and guidelines, which are lacking in online learning.
+Therefore, additional training is required for those in the medical and healthcare services.

 Today the process of treating a patient requires a communicative approach that involves technical expertise with good communication skills apart from just clinical expertise.

-Students who appeared in NEET 2020 were low and many students took this year as a break year, so Class XII freshly pass-outs will face tough competition from break-year students.
+The number of students who appeared in NEET 2020 was low as compared to previous years and it indicates many students took the year as a break year.
+This means fresh Class XII pass-outs will face tough competition from break-year students.
 They will face a heavily revised syllabus, tough question papers, and tougher evaluations.

 Promote a healthy lifestyle

-A healthy lifestyle can be promoted through nutritious foods and hygiene for that it is a relevant and important strategy to involve nutrition education, as part of the curriculum of schools and colleges and reducing the burden of malnutrition and obesity.
+A healthy lifestyle can be promoted through nutritious foods and hygiene as it is a relevant and important strategy to involve nutrition education as part of the curriculum for schools and colleges, and reducing the burden of malnutrition and obesity.
 For that, it is needed to launch a nationwide social movement for better nutritional outcomes – through expanded actionable partnerships with agencies and institutions by creating a nutritional resource network of technical and educational institutions such as medical colleges, home science colleges, etc.